-2.1 Improvements to technical standards can only occur by change.
+- 2.1 Improvements to standards can only occur by change.
 However, significant change can lead to problems such as implementation issues by hydrographic offices, incompatibility between systems, high updating costs, market monopoly, dissatisfied users, or increased risks to safety of navigation.
-The following guiding principles have been developed to avoid these effects.

-2.1.1 Before formal approval is granted when required, normally through Member States vote, any proposed changes to existing standards should be assessed from a technical and commercial perspective by the widest range of stakeholders, not limited to Member States, also taking into account any other relevant factors.

-2.1.2 Where possible, assessment of the proposed changes should involve not only IHO Member States, but all relevant parties such as international organisations, maritime administrations, equipment manufacturers, data distributors, users and other professional organisations.
-These are the stakeholders.

-2.1.3 As far as practicable, any change to standards or systems should be "backwards compatible", or the previous edition must enjoy continued support for a specified transition time.
+The following guiding principles have been developed to avoid these effects. - 2.1.1 Before formal approval is granted when required, normally through Member States vote, any proposed changes to existing standards should be assessed from a technical and commercial perspective by the widest range of stakeholders, not limited to Member States, also taking into account any other relevant factors. - 2.1.2 Where possible, assessment of the proposed changes should involve all stakeholders, not only IHO Member States, but all relevant parties such as international organisations, maritime administrations, equipment manufacturers, data distributors, users and other professional organisations. - 2.1.3 As far as practicable, any change to standards or systems should be "backwards compatible", or the previous edition must enjoy continued support for a specified transition time.

-2.1.4 If standard changes are required for functional improvement rather than initiated by a compelling and urgent need to maintain safety of navigation, then the previously approved arrangement must be allowed to continue to be used for a transition phase, taking the limited accessibility of seaborne equipment into account where applicable.